aws-ia/terraform-aws-eks-blueprints-addons/docs/cluster-proportional-autoscaler.md

 ```
 and execute `terraform apply`.

-Update the managed node group desired size, in this case from 4 to 5.
+Increase the managed node group desired size, in this example from 4 to 5.
 This can be done via the AWS Console.

 Check that the new node came up and `coredns` scaled up.
 ```bash